SR-22 insurance: When you have to prove you have auto insurance

-The SR22 form, also called a Certificate of Financial Responsibility (CFR), is a financial responsibility document that car insurance companies file with the state for customers who are required to prove they have insurance to keep their driver's license.
+An SR-22 form, also called a Certificate of Financial Responsibility (CFR), is a financial responsibility document that car insurance companies file with the state for customers who have to prove they have insurance to keep their driver's license.

-Rules on SR22s vary by state, but usually it's legally required for drivers that have been convicted of certain driving-related violations.
-Examples include DUI convictions, reckless driving and accidents caused by uninsured drivers.
+SR-22 rules vary by state, but usually it's legally required for drivers that have been convicted of certain driving-related violations.
+Examples include DUIs, reckless driving and causing an accident while uninsured.

-According to Worters, Delaware, Kentucky, Minnesota, New Mexico, Oklahoma and Pennsylvania don't require SR22s.
-But if you already have an SR22 and move to one of those states, you must continue to meet the requirements of the SR-22 state where your offense was committed.
+Delaware, Kentucky, Minnesota, New Mexico, Oklahoma and Pennsylvania don't require SR-22s.
+But if you already have an SR-22 and move to one of those states, you must continue to meet the requirements of the SR-22 state where your offense was committed.
 Also, your insurance policy in your new state must have the liability limit minimums required in your former state, Worters says.